P11022002/hiii/README.md

-# 📌 Project Name
+# 📌 HII

 ## 📖 Description
-This project is a web-based application developed to solve a real-world problem.
+This project is a web-based application developed to tell the viewer about me.
-It focuses on providing a simple, user-friendly interface while ensuring efficient backend functionality.
+It focuses on providing a simple, user-friendly interface.

 The application is designed using modern web technologies and follows clean coding practices.